nicoanadt/AgileDataPipelineProject/README.md

 - Apache Druid
 - Apache Superset

+**More documentation is available in [gitbook](https://nico-anandito.gitbook.io/agile-data-pipeline-project/)**

-*Disclaimer: This is an ongoing project for our personal use with dynamic changes and moving target product.*
+*Disclaimer: This is an ongoing project for our personal use with dynamic changes and moving target.*

 ## Environment setup
 ### Apache Kafka